Injustice 2: Characters

-Several characters from the first Injustice game were dropped, including Ares, Arkham Knight, Batgirl, Doomsday, Hawkgirl, Killer Croc, Killer Frost, Lex Luthor, Lobo, Scorpion, Sinestro, Solomon Grundy, Static, Zatanna, and Zod.

 Development

 Injustice 2 was announced by NetherRealm Studios and Warner Bros.
 Interactive Entertainment on June 8, 2016.
 Following the release of Injustice: Gods Among Us, NetherRealm Studios sought to do "something unexpected and long-term" for its sequel, as well as give players "a level of control that makes playing [their] games a truly personal experience."
 Ed Boon also wanted to infuse various gameplay mechanics used by recent multiplayer shooter games, such as personalization, character creation, loot, and leveling up, into the fighting game genre.
-According to producer Adam Urbano, the idea of creating a fighting game utilizing a role playing game-like progression system had been floating around the studio since before the fall of Midway Games, the original publisher for the Mortal Kombat series.
+According to producer Adam Urbano, the idea of creating a fighting game utilizing a role playing game-like progression system had been floating around the studio since before the closing of Midway Games, the original developer and publisher for the Mortal Kombat series.
 Due to the success of the original Injustice, which earned NetherRealm Studios the trust of Warner Bros. and DC Comics, the development team decided to pitch their progression concept for the sequel, which was approved, leading to the implementation of the Gear System.

 The Gear System was designed to encourage players to develop unique personal playstyles, while consistently rewarding them for investing time into the game.
-According to Senior Marketing Game Manager Brian Goodman, the developers wanted the Gear System to cater to both the casual and hardcore audiences.
+According to senior marketing game manager Brian Goodman, the developers wanted the Gear System to cater to both the casual and hardcore audiences.
 They hoped that hardcore players would appreciate the different mechanics offered by the system and create new strategies and fighting styles for each character, while casual players would enjoy the variety of visual customization options.
 NetherRealm also foresaw the potential issue with newer players being dominated by veteran players who have obtained rarer gear sets.
 To address this, the developers attempted to implement various solutions, such as giving players the option to disable stat modifiers during matches and the ability to buy rarer gear through the assorted tiers of Mother Boxes.
 A "balance team" was also consulted during development to try to prevent players from clustering around a small number of optimal builds.